 3.1.5.2i Geogrid must extend past the terminus of the pad’s toe to allow for future expansion and to alleviate loss to spill-over

 3.1.5.3 Pad must be built adjacent to the existing road embankment to accommodate ease of access to the shelter.
-The shelter and pad will reside next to the termination point of the main trench to allow for ducts and cables to enter the pad and subsequently the Ddistribution shed through exterior wall-mounted, lockable and waterproof enclosures on the East side of the shelter (along the 12’ long wall).
+The shelter and pad will reside next to the termination point of the main trench to allow for ducts and cables to enter the pad and subsequently the Distribution Shelter through exterior wall-mounted, lockable and waterproof enclosures on the East side of the shelter (along the 12’ long wall).
 See Annex B for Distribution Shelter Trenching Layout for guidance on the preferred layout of the pad, shelter and trenching areas.

 3.1.5.4 Transformer pad section must be built according to NTPC requirements.
 The contractor must liaise with NTPC to ensure that the gravel pad will meet their requirements.
 The transformer’s installation must be in close proximity to the distribution shelter and positioned on the North side of the distribution shelter.